 A boss can make or break the work experience for employees.
 Which is why, a company’s retention rate is partially dependent upon a good working relationship between first line managers and their employees.
 Middle managers can make or break your relationship with employees as well.

 In a time of economic upheaval and diminished resources, management can no longer rely on perks or incentives as much as they might like.
 Thankfully, as many studies have shown, overall worker satisfaction lies more prominently in the arenas of positive feedback, autonomy and empowerment.
 Recognition of employees’ contributions can go a long way in building and retaining employee morale.

 Supporting your middle managers and front line employees is more than saying, "Good job," or making them employee of the month.
 Real support means recognizing your workers individual strengths and positively reinforcing them.
 Noting and valuing a particular skill set and then providing growth opportunities that play to that skill set, is an extremely effective way to build employee good will and loyalty.
 By doing this with your managers, you will find they pass this on to their employees as well.

 Empowering your managers allows it to trickle down to front line employees, increasing everyone’s satisfaction in the workplace.
 But effective management is not a “one and done,” process – it is ongoing and it is a consistently malleable blend of outside resources from education, open dialogue, observation, modeling and leadership.

 Remembering that YOU set the tone for your managers and in turn they set the tone for those below them, means your frustrations lie with you alone.
 Middle managers that have been given the opportunities of growth, skill development, critical thinking and the voicing of their opinions are those that become confident, knowledgeable and skilled in being a two-way conduit of communication, in both directions for your company.

 Copyright, Cecile Peterkin.
 All rights reserved.

-Have a question for Cecile?
-Ask or leave a comment below!
+Have a question for Cecile or want to leave a comment?
+Click here.